Do the Digit Insurance

 1. Take it Slowly

-If you can not perform Chaturanga Dandasana perfectly, initially you should take it slow.
-Do not force your body to perform the posture, as that would harm your body.
+If you can not perform Chaturanga Dandasana perfectly, you should initially take it slow.
+Do not force your body to perform the posture, as that would harm it.
 Therefore, you can first strengthen your core and upper body by holding the plank for a few minutes.

 2. Bend Your Knees

-Initially, you can also curve your knees before bending your elbows.
-However, you need to keep your head and knees in an equal alignment.
+You can also curve your knees before bending your elbows initially.
+However, you must keep your head and knees aligned equally.

 3. Make a Substitute Pose

 You can keep your knees down, engage your core and hold your chest and chin towards the floor.
-Afterward, perform the posture by keeping your chest open and shoulders away from the floor.
+Afterwards, perform the posture by keeping your chest open and shoulders away from the floor.

 You should also maintain some precautions while performing Chaturanga Dandasana to get its maximum benefits without any harm.
 These are listed below: